Dirty War: Participation of Catholic Church members

-On 15 April 2005, a human rights lawyer filed a criminal complaint against Cardinal Jorge Bergoglio (Pope Francis), accusing him of conspiring with the junta in 1976 to kidnap two Jesuit priests.
+On 15 April 2005, a human rights lawyer filed a criminal complaint against Cardinal Jorge Bergoglio (who later became Pope Francis), accusing him of conspiring with the junta in 1976 to kidnap two Jesuit priests.
 So far, no hard evidence has been presented linking the cardinal to this crime.
 It is known that the cardinal headed the Society of Jesus of Argentina in 1976 and had asked the two priests to leave their pastoral work following conflict within the Society over how to respond to the new military dictatorship, with some priests advocating a violent overthrow.
 The cardinal's spokesman flatly denied the allegations.

-It has since been revealed that Cardinal Bergoglio made efforts behind the scenes to save and evacuate suspected dissidents who face persecution by the Argentine military Junta when he was the head of the Jesuits.
+It has since been revealed that Cardinal Bergoglio made efforts behind the scenes to save and evacuate suspected dissidents who faced persecution by the Argentine military Junta when he was the head of the Jesuits.
 It is estimated that during his time as the head of the Jesuits Bergoglio saved the lives of over 1000 dissidents.
 The Mothers of the Plaza De Mayo, initially harsh critics of Bergoglio, would end up reconciling with him when he became Pope, with Hebe Bonafini their leader saying he is "with the people".

 A priest, Christian von Wernich, was chaplain of the Buenos Aires Provincial Police while it was under the command of General Ramón Camps during the dictatorship, with the rank of inspector.
 On 9 October 2007, he was found guilty of complicity in 7 homicides, 42 kidnappings and 32 instances of torture and sentenced to life imprisonment.

 Some Catholic priests sympathised with and helped the Montoneros.
 Radical priests, including Father Alberto Carbone, who was eventually indicted in the murder of Aramburu, preached Marxism and presented the early Church fathers as model revolutionaries in an attempt to legitimise the violence.
 A Catholic youth leader, Juan Ignacio Isla Casares, with the help of the Montoneros commander Eduardo Pereira Rossi (nom de guerre "El Carlón") was the mastermind behind the ambush and killing of five policemen near San Isidro Cathedral on 26 October 1975.

 Mario Firmenich, who later became the leader of the Montoneros, was the ex-president of the Catholic Action Youth Group and a former seminarian himself.
 The Montoneros had ties with the Movement of Priests for the Third World and a Jesuit priest, Carlos Mugica.